JohnnyFee/johnnyfee.github.io/source/_posts/2014-06-05-cordova-android-plugin.md

 Here is how each parameter works:

-* function(winParam) {}: A success callback function.
+* `function(winParam) {}`: A success callback function.
 Assuming your exec call completes successfully, this function executes along with any parameters you pass to it.
-* function(error) {}: An error callback function.
+* `function(error) {}`: An error callback function.
 If the operation does not complete successfully, this function executes with an optional error parameter.
-* "service": The service name to call on the native side.
+* `"service"`: The service name to call on the native side.
 This corresponds to a native class, for which more information is available in the native guides listed below.
-* "action": The action name to call on the native side.
+* `"action"`: The action name to call on the native side.
 This generally corresponds to the native class method.
 See the native guides listed below.
 * [/* arguments */]: An array of arguments to pass into the native environment.

 ### Sample JavaScript